zapodot/akka-test-junit/README.md

 }
 ```
 ## Changelog
-* Version 1.1 (TO BE RELASED): Added the ActorSystemRuleBuilder and the ability to specify configuration and/or enable logging for the actor system
+* Version 1.1: Added the ActorSystemRuleBuilder and the ability to specify configuration and/or enable logging for the actor system
-* Version 1.0: first release
+* Version 1.0: First release

 ## Limitations
 A few words of caution when using @ClassRule: